Music of Venezuela: Folk

 Another very popular music in Venezuela is the Gaita Zuliana.
 This genre originated from the region of Zulia State and is very popular during the Christmas season.
 The gaita united to the Aguinaldo, conforms the national representation of the Venezuelan Christmas.
-In the east, the malagueña, punto and galerón accompanies the velorios de cruz de mayo, (religious tradition, that is celebrated on 3 May in honor to the Christian cross).
 In the Venezuelan Andes, the Venezuelan bambuco is a local variation of the bambuco.
-Other forms include polo and the Venezuelan waltz.
-The Quinteto Contrapunto, founded by Rafael Suárez and Aida Navarro, was a celebrated Venezuelan vocal quintet which reached nationwide and international celebrity in the early 1960s, and was very active for about a decade.
+Other forms include polo coriano and the Venezuelan waltz.

+The galerón is sung in the Center-Western region of Venezuela, more specifically in Lara State.
+It is part of The Tamunangue, a ritual religious celebration honoring Saint Anthony of Padua.
+It is one of the Sones de Negros suite that merges religious devotion with African-influenced, theatrical dance, featuring seven distinct, choreographed dances preceded by a Salve, often listed as La Bella. which includes, La Juruminga, El Poco a Poco, El Yiyivamos, La Perrendenga, El Galerón, y El Seis Figureao.
+It is played with cuatro, cinco y medio, also known as tiple venezolano, and guitar and sung in two voices.
+Carota, Ñema y Tajá, orchestra Mavare are the best interpreters of galeron larense along with the Quinteto Contrapunto, founded by Rafael Suárez and Aida Navarro, a celebrated Venezuelan vocal quintet which reached nationwide and international celebrity in the early 1960s, and was very active for about a decade.

 Other forms of Venezuelan folk music are tensively recorded and researched due to the work of Caracas-based Fundación Bigott.
 African-derived percussion (including multiple rhythms, such as sangueo, fulia, parranda and tamborera) is perhaps the best documented musical form.
-Fundacion Bigott has also produced groups such Un Solo Pueblo, Huracán de Fuego and Grupo Madera.
+Fundacion Bigott has also produced groups such Un Solo Pueblo, Huracán de Fuego, Tambor Urbano, and Grupo Madera.
 These more experimental fusion artists combine rumba, Latin jazz, joropo, salsa, Venezuelan traditional chants and other forms of Latin American music.